Newborn Sleep (0–1 Month): What to Expect and Is This Normal?

 - Blue or purple discoloration of the lips or face

-- You have concerns about your baby's feeding, weight gain, or overall alertness
+- You have concerns about feeding, weight gain, or overall alertness

 Safe sleep practices are the single most important thing you can do to protect your baby during sleep.
-If you are struggling with exhaustion and finding it hard to follow safe sleep guidelines, talk to your pediatrician honestly.
-They can help you problem-solve and connect you with support.
+If exhaustion is making safe sleep hard to follow, talk to your pediatrician honestly.
+They can help you problem-solve.
 You are not alone in this.